• Skip to primary navigation

 Instructions

 • Melt ghee/ unsalted butter in a heavy bottomed pan on medium-low heat.
-Add the grated and ground cardamom.
-Cook until they are cooked through and tender, about 15~20 minutes, stirring occasionally.
+Add the grated carrot and ground cardamom.
+Cook, stirring occasionally. until carrot is tender and does not smell raw anymore, about 15~20 minutes.

-• While the carrots are cooking, combine ricotta cheese and powdered milk in a medium size bowl.
+• While the carrots are cooking, in a medium size bowl combine ricotta cheese and powdered milk.
 Mix well into a smooth mixture without any lumps.

 • Add sugar to the carrots and cook till dissolved.